 - Guidelines on how to enable and configure this filtering capability.

 - The network product has at least one physical interface named if1 supporting both IPv4 and IPv6.
-If the network product does not support IPv6 then IPv6 related steps and checks may be skipped.
+If the network product does not support IPv6 then IPv6 related steps and checks are skipped.

 - A network traffic analyser on the network product (e.g. TCPDUMP) or an external traffic analyser directly connected to the network product is available .